Binary0011247/AI-Tutor-RAG/README.md

 - Green bounding-box highlight on the sheet, with a `Qn` tag
 - **Multi-page answers** — a working that spills onto the next page is one answer, highlighted on each page
 - Per-question score, correct / partial / incorrect, and AI feedback
-- **Teacher override** of score and feedback (human in the loop — additive, not a replacement for the AI pass)

 ### Multi-page answers